 Okay so needless to say, I was excited because I'd be getting reasonable doses of DFW's worldview, personal history, opinions on media, sports, etc...
 How could I go wrong?

-I muscled through the first essay, an interesting retrospective about using his tendencies as an over-analytical math nerd to over-come the jocks at highschool tennis, and despite using the chaotic nature of Illinois wind to his advantage, actually got swept up by a tornado for a few seconds.
-It seems like the perfect essay for me, and almost was, if for no other reason than I barely managed to trudge through the circular prose, convoluted grammar, and vocabulary that made my 700+ SAT verbal score seem like the back of a Crayola carton.
+I muscled through the first essay, an interesting retrospective about using his tendencies as an over-analytical math nerd to over-come the jocks at highschool tennis.
+Despite using the chaotic nature of Illinois wind to his advantage, he actually got swept up by a tornado for a few seconds.
+It seems like the perfect essay for me, and almost was, if for no other reason than I sorta managed to trudge through the circular prose, convoluted grammar calisthenics, and vocabulary that made my 710 SAT verbal score seem like the back of a Crayola carton.
 Getting to the end, I felt like Ladanian Tomlinson chopping his feet after contact, just moving that pile across the end zone.
-Victorious but likely warranting a booth review.
+Victorious but warranting a booth review.

 I skipped to the next essay "Getting Away from Already Being Pretty Much Away from It All", which was about covering a state fair for Harpers, and I won't bore you with the details about how I couldn't finish it.

 ..And I did, successfully.
 And I loved it.
-But it took me a week and a half to read this ONE ESSAY (to thorough comprehension), and doing so felt like what I imagine it would feel like to actually sleep with Beyonce Knoles: Cautiously grateful for the opportunity, but so over-whelmed by intimidation and the Sisyphean challenge of making it worth everyone's while for showing up that it'd be almost unenjoyable as anything more than a tentative bragging right.
+But it took me a week and a half to read this ONE ESSAY (to thorough comprehension), and doing so felt like what I imagine it would feel like to actually sleep with Beyonce Knoles: Cautiously grateful for the opportunity, but so over-whelmed by intimidation and the pointless challenge of making it worth everyone's while for showing up, that it'd be effectively unenjoyable as anything more than a tentative bragging right.

 Now I'm clearing the mental palate by reading some Dan Brown (The Lost Symbol).
-Now here's an accessible guy.
+Now HERE's an accessible guy.
 Three or four pages per chapter, nice large print.
 Masons.
 Take me away for a mysterious adventure!
 Maybe DFW and I weren't meant to be.
 I'll always have Kenyon College!
-(Of course, the one thing he did that was specifically writen for college kids)...
-But I couldn't even finish a book of his magazine articles... there's no way Beyonce is going to keep me on full-time.
-All I really got was to say I've been there, and to tell others, "you better get your game-face on, dude".
+(Of course, the one thing he did that was specifically written for college kids)...

 "The capital-T Truth is about life before death.
 It is about making it to 30, or maybe 50, without wanting to shoot yourself in the head."